GoogleCloudPlatform/federated-learning/testing/README.md

     -- curl -i example.com
   ```

-- You see a successful 200 reponse, and the HTML of the page.
+- You see a successful 200 response, and the HTML of the page.
 There is a ServiceEntry for example.com, so the mesh forwards the request

 ## Verify interaction with Google APIs